Pankaj Udhas

-Pankaj Udhas (born 17 May 1951) is an Indian ghazal and playback singer.
-He started his career with a release of a ghazal album titled Aahat in 1980 and subsequently recorded many hits like Mukarar in 1981, Tarrannum in 1982, Mehfil in 1983, Pankaj Udhas Live at Royal Albert Hall in 1984, Nayaab in 1985 and Aafreen in 1986.
-After his success as a ghazal singer, he was invited to appear and sing for a film by Mahesh Bhatt, Naam.
-Udhas rose to further fame for singing in the 1986 film Naam, in which his song "Chitthi Aayee Hai" (the letter has arrived) became an instant hit.
+Pankaj Udhas (17 May 1951 – 26 February 2024) was an Indian ghazal and playback singer known for his works in Hindi cinema, and Indian pop.
+He started his career with the release of a ghazal album titled Aahat in 1980 and subsequently recorded many hits like Mukarar in 1981, Tarrannum in 1982, Mehfil in 1983, Pankaj Udhas Live at Royal Albert Hall in 1984, Nayaab in 1985 and Aafreen in 1986.
+After his success as a ghazal singer, he was invited to appear and sing for a film by Mahesh Bhatt, Naam, in which his song "Chitthi Aayee Hai" (A Letter Has Arrived) became an instant hit.
 He did playback singing for many Hindi films after that.
 Albums and live concerts around the globe brought him fame as a singer.
 In 2006, Pankaj Udhas was awarded Padma Shri, India's fourth highest civilian award.
 His brothers Nirmal Udhas and Manhar Udhas are also singers.
+Udhas was posthumously awarded the Padma Bhushan, India's third-highest civilian award, by the Government of India in 2025.

 Early life

-Pankaj Udhas was born in Jetpur in Gujarat.
-He is the youngest of the three brothers.
-His parents are Keshubhai Udhas and Jituben Udhas.
+Pankaj Udhas was born in Navagadh village of Jetpur in a Charan family of Gujarat.
+He was the youngest of the three brothers.
+His parents were Keshubhai Udhas and Jituben Udhas.
 His eldest brother Manhar Udhas achieved some success as a Hindi playback singer in Bollywood films.
-His second elder brother Nirmal Udhas is also a well-known Ghazal Singer and was the first of the three brothers to start singing in the family.
-He had studied in Sir BPTI Bhavanagar.
-His family moved to Mumbai and Pankaj attended St. Xavier's College in Mumbai.
+His second brother Nirmal Udhas is also a well-known Ghazal Singer and was the first of the three brothers to start singing in the family.

+Udhas had studied in Sir BPTI Bhavanagar.
+His family moved to Mumbai and Pankaj attended St. Xavier's College there.